 A SICAV must be authorised by FINMA before it can begin operations.
 In addition, it must obtain approval for its constituting documents (i.e. its articles of association and investment regulations).

-If the SICAV is an umbrella fund consisting of sub-funds, each sub-fund requires separate approval (Art.
+In the case of SICAVs, each sub-fund requires separate approval (Art.
 15 para.
 2 CISA).
 FINMA's approval must also be obtained before any new sub-funds are created within an existing SICAV.

 The following are specific authorisation and approval requirements for SICAVs: